stuartcryan/lastpass-alfred-workflow/README.md

 You can change the search-/filtermode yourself easily.
 This gif shows the 3 steps which need to be done for it:
 ![Change filter mode](./assets/change-filter-mode.gif)

+## Enable auto background sync

+In version 2.3.0 the background sync mechanism was added.<br>
+It is using the macOS user LaunchAgent.

+To install the sync configure the workflow variables:

+- `AUTOSYNC_TIMES`, this can be used to configure comma separated multiple sync times per day, e.g. `8:15,23:45`
+- alternatively you can use `AUTO_HOUR` together with `AUTO_MIN` for only one sync time

+Bitwarden needs to be unlocked for sync to work.

+Install via Alfred keyword: `.bwauto`

+## Enable auto lock

+In version 2.3.0 the background lock and lock on startup mechanism was added.<br>
+It is using the macOS user LaunchAgent.

+To install the sync configure the workflow variables:

+- `LOCK_TIMEOUT` set to a time in minutes after which the workflow should be locked if it hasn't been used in the meantime

+The LaunchAgent checks every 5 minutes if the lock timeout has been reached.

+The LaunchAgent checks also on load (e.g. startup of the system and login of the user),<br>
+if the startup happened within the last 5 minutes, if so then it locks the Bitwarden workflow.

+Install via Alfred keyword: `.bwautolock`

 ## Advanced Features / Configuration

 - Configurable [workflow environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)